-Christmas markets in Dublin in 2020: December 8th update
+Some quick need-to-knows about Christmas markets in Dublin in 2021

 1. The Dublin Castle Christmas market

-Last year, Dublin Castle was finely decked out in fairy lights and the entrance to the castle grounds was lined with 100+ of Christmas trees.
+If you visited this market before, you’ll know that Dublin Castle was finely decked out in fairy lights and the entrance to the castle grounds was lined with 100+ Christmas trees.